Lx-Ctn/color/README.md

    > All next parameters will be ignored.
 -  **_Color object_** : An other Color object can be passed, to be the reference on which this new Color will be based.
    > All next parameters become _offset_ to shift from this reference.
--  **_Object_** : An object with a set of named properties to easily set any option of the Color object in one go.
+-  **_Object_** : An object with a collection of named properties to easily set any option of the Color object in one go.
 See the <a href="#parameter-object-details-">parameter object details</a> section to know more.

    > All next parameters will be ignored.